My Chef’s Apron

 Storage: Store in a large mason jar or pitcher with a lid in the refrigerator.
 Best to consume within 48 hours.

 Don't have a Juicer?
 Use a high-speed blender and a nut milk bag or strainer to strain any pulp from the juice.
-You can see step-by-step pictures of making my Carrot Orange Ginger Juice.
+You can see step-by-step pictures here Carrot Orange Ginger Juice.
+The process is identical.

 Add your own private notes